 - 1 nicer outfit for Farewell Dinner or a night out

 - Underwear and socks

 - Type “G” power adapter.
 A staff favorite is also the “Targus World Power Travel Adapter” ($20, Amazon.com)

-Note: Ireland and the UK are oceanic or volatile climates, which means they get ample rainfall, but it can change in a matter of seconds.
+Note: The UK is an oceanic and volatile climate, which means it gets ample rainfall, but it can change in a matter of seconds.
 Bring plenty of layers and a good rain jacket.

 Meet Your Tour Director and Fellow Travelers

 Your Tour Director will also tell you best way to communicate with them during the trip; they will be with your group from start to finish so if there is anything you need, connect with them.
 Concerned about international cellular data and staying in touch with your group?
 Check out “Phones and Electronics” further down in this guide.

 Transfers between cities are via train, and you’ll also receive a public transportation pass in both cities.
 However, we’ve packed a lot into your tour, so prepare to walk between 4-8 miles per day anyway , especially when sightseeing.

 Note: For transfer days, bring a novel based where you’re visiting!
 We recommend Trainspotting, or an adrenaline-pumper like The Bourne Series!